emrekavur/CHAOS-evaluation/README.md

  3. Average symmetric surface distance (ASSD)
  4. Maximum symmetric surface distance (MSSD)

-For further information about metrics, you may visit [https://chaos.grand-challenge.org/Evaluation/](https://chaos.grand-challenge.org/Evaluation/)
+For further information about metrics and scoring system please refer to `CHAOS_Metrics_and_Evaluation_Method.pdf` file and [https://chaos.grand-challenge.org/Evaluation/](https://chaos.grand-challenge.org/Evaluation/)

 The evaluation code is shared with sample submission.
 Evaluation of CHAOS is handled via MATLAB language.
 In addition, [Python](https://www.python.org/) and [Julia](https://juliacomputing.com/) versions of the code are presented.